PsychVault

 Free psychology templates you can use right now

-If you want to browse immediately, start with all free resources, free psychoeducation resources, or free therapy worksheets.
+If you want to browse immediately, start with resources on PsychVault, psychoeducation handouts, or therapy worksheets.
+Filter by price on the browse page to find free items.

-One useful resource already on the site is the Autism-Friendly Psychoeducation Handout — a free, neurodiversity-affirming handout worth reviewing if you work with autistic clients or their families.
+One useful resource already on the site is psychoeducation handouts — free, neurodiversity-affirming handouts worth reviewing if you work with autistic clients or their families.

 Below are the templates used most consistently across clinical, educational, and NDIS contexts.